turanmerter/spotify-client/README.md

 This application is a simple prototype that uses Spotify Web API to gather the most popular songs of a randomly selected artist from a predefined list.

 There is also a front end element baked into it.
-It is developed using template feature of the flask.
+It is developed using template feature of the flask and served from the same port as the root.

 The project uses two packages: flask and requests.